 Turkish lira weakens again as U.S. Senate passes tough measures

-ISTANBUL, Dec 18 (Reuters) - The Turkish lira hit its weakest level against the dollar in more than two months on Wednesday after the U.S. Senate passed legislation with provisions to punish Ankara, raising concerns about already strained Ankara-Washington ties.
+ISTANBUL, Dec 18 (Reuters) - The Turkish lira hit its weakest level against the dollar in more than two months on Wednesday after the U.S. Senate passed legislation with provisions to punish Ankara, raising concerns about already strained ties with Washington.

-The lira TRYTOM=D3, which has lost some 10% this year, weakened to 5.9050 by 0613 GMT from a close of 5.8880 on Tuesday.
-The currency has slipped the last three trading days.
+The lira TRYTOM=D3 has lost more than 11% this year after a currency crisis chopped its value by 30% last year.
+The currency weakened to 5.9090 by 0734 GMT from a close of 5.8880 on Tuesday, and was on track for its fourth straight down day.

-Ties with Washington have been troubled by policy differences in Syria and Turkey's purchase of Russian S-400 missile defence systems.
+Ties with the United States have been troubled by policy differences in Syria and Turkey's purchase of Russian S-400 missile defence systems, which prompted Washington to move towards imposing sanctions.

-The U.S. Senate on Tuesday passed legislation that among other things calls on U.S. President Donald Trump to impose sanctions on Turkey and halt delivery of F-35 jets.
+The Senate's $738-billion defence spending bill calls on U.S. President Donald Trump to sanction Turkey, prohibits the delivery of F-35 jets to the NATO ally over the S-400 purchases and allows for the lifting of an arms embargo on Cyprus.

+In response, the Turkish foreign ministry said Congress was adopting an irrational, hostile attitude toward Turkey and that the language of threats will not stop Ankara taking steps to ensure its national security.

 (Reporting by Daren Butler; Editing by Jonathan Spicer)